graphcore/PopRT/examples/fp8_quantization_onnxruntime/README.md

 1. Algorithm

    - Firstly, the scale of FP8 model is set successively as \[-5,-4,-3,-2,-1,0,1,2\], and the precision is calculated.
 The scale with the highest precision is selected as the final scale.
-   - Then, the quantization error of each conv/matmul/gemm in FP8 model is calculated using ppq, and eight ops with the largest quantization error are selected.
+   - Then, the quantization error of each conv, matmul or gemm operation in FP8 model is calculated using ppq, and eight ops with the largest quantization error are selected.
    - Finally, each of the eight ops is set to FP16 one by one, and the accuracy is calculated to select the case with the highest accuracy.

 1. Results